Shadowsith/qpicospeaker/README.md

 ### Debian/Ubuntu
 <code>sudo apt-get install sox libttspico-utils</code>

-For building you also need qt5 + multimedia packages:
+For building you also need qt5 + multimedia packages:<br>
 <code>sudo apt-get install qt5-default qtmultimedia5-dev</code>

+If the project is in a more finished state there will be a package in the Ubuntu launchpad too.

 ### Arch Linux
+There is a offical maintained package in the AUR:
-Form AUR e.g: <code>sudo trizen -S qpicospeaker-git</code>
+<code>trizen -S qpicospeaker-git</code>

+### Tested Systems
+* Manjaro/Arch Linux
+* Ubuntu 18.04

 ## Supported languages (TTS):
 * English (US)